coldr3ality/ICEPack/README.md

 	storing summative values in the conveniently freed up allocation space for each combined unit key, which can be atomically updated by setters as the structure changes, and efficiently summed by getters to compute the sort order of sparse keys on demand.

+	So, to reiterate:
+		> Trivial access to lowest / highest / nearest sparse index in O(1) time
+		> Hash-like sparsity with array-like sorting effectively works like a range operator for keys
+		> Basically redefines the Perl idiom "Everything Is A Number"